oddbird/oddleventy/content/blog/2024/removing-mixins.md

 But… revert _to what value_?
 Maybe we can use `revert-layer` and some clever layering?
-We could even build the off-switch into our mixin:
+We could even build the off switch into our mixin:

 ```css
 /* when '--off' is undefined we get the output */